Abhishek-Shengar/Cyber-Security-Portfolio/CTFs/picoCTF/Day-4/Unminify.md

 This was my Day 04 CTF challenge, focused on understanding minified web content and careful source code analysis.

 By inspecting a single-line minified HTML file and paying close attention to repeated patterns, I was able to locate the correct flag.
 This challenge demonstrated that even heavily compressed or minified code can still expose sensitive information if not handled securely.

+---

+📌 *All activities were performed in a legal and controlled CTF environment for educational purposes only.*